awsdocs/aws-cryptography-overview-developer-guide/doc_source/awscryp-service-kms.md

 # AWS Key Management Service<a name="awscryp-service-kms"></a>

 AWS Key Management Service \(AWS KMS\) is an AWS service that makes it easy for you to create and control the encryption keys that are used to encrypt your data\.
-The master keys that you create in AWS KMS are protected by [FIPS 140\-2 validated cryptographic modules](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/3139)\.
+The customer master keys \(CMKs\) that you create in AWS KMS are protected by [FIPS 140\-2 validated cryptographic modules](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/3139)\.
 They never leave AWS KMS unencrypted\.
-To use or manage your master keys, you interact with AWS KMS\.
+To use or manage your CMKs, you interact with AWS KMS\.

-[Many AWS services](https://docs.aws.amazon.com/kms/latest/developerguide/service-integration.html) are integrated with AWS KMS so they encrypt your data with master keys in your AWS account\.
-AWS KMS is also integrated with [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/) to deliver detailed logs of all cryptographic operations that use your master keys and management operations that change their configuration\.
+[Many AWS services](https://docs.aws.amazon.com/kms/latest/developerguide/service-integration.html) are integrated with AWS KMS so they encrypt your data with CMKs in your AWS account\.
+AWS KMS is also integrated with [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/) to deliver detailed logs of all cryptographic operations that use your CMKs and management operations that change their configuration\.
 This detailed logging helps you fulfill your auditing, regulatory and compliance requirements\.

 ## Why use AWS KMS?<a name="awscryp-service-kms-why"></a>

-AWS KMS protects the *master keys* that protect your data\.
+AWS KMS protects the *customer master keys* that protect your data\.

 In the classic scenario, you encrypt your data using data key A\.
 But you need to protect data key A, so you encrypt data key A by using data key B\.
 Now data key B is vulnerable, so you encrypt it by using data key C\.
 And, so on\.
 This encryption technique, which is called *[envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping)*, always leaves one last encryption key unencrypted so you can decrypt your encryption keys and data\.
 That last unencrypted \(or plaintext\) key is called a *master key*\.